- Avocados need around 15 times more water than apples need to grow

 Which country imports the most avocados?

-The United States imports the most avocados out of any country, shipping in around 1.2 million tonnes in 2021, with 89% of them coming from Mexico.
+The United States imports the most avocados out of any country, importing an estimated £2.8bn of avocados over a 10 year period, most of which come from Mexico.

 The Netherlands imports the most avocados in Europe, but it’s also a transit hub that distributes avocados to other European countries – so residents don’t necessarily consume the largest amount of avocados.

-Besides the Netherlands, the European countries that import and consume the most avocados are Spain, France, Germany, and the UK.
-In 2021, the UK imported 114,000 tonnes of avocados.
+Beside the Netherlands, the European countries that import and consume the most avocados are Spain, France, Germany and the UK.
+According to the CBI Ministry of Foreign Affairs, in 2022, the UK imported 116,000 tonnes of avocados.

 Why have avocados become so popular?

-The popularity of foods like guacamole and avocado on toast have also helped to skyrocket avocado sales and production.
+The popularity of various meal options you can make using avocado, like guacamole and avocado on toast, have also helped skyrocket sales and production.

-Avocados are often praised for being a source of ‘good’ monounsaturated fat, fibre, and other nutrients, such as vitamin E, vitamin C, magnesium, and potassium, to name a few.
+Avocados are praised for being a source of ‘good’ monounsaturated fat, fibre, vitamin E, vitamin C, magnesium, potassium, and more.

 Greener alternatives to avocados

-If you enjoy eating avocado on toast, you could try swapping them out for a lemony broad bean or pea mash.
-Although these combinations don’t taste exactly the same as avocados, they do offer a similar visual and textural experience.
+If your meal of choice is avocado on toast, try a lemony broad bean or pea mash.
+They don’t taste exactly the same as avocado, but they offer a similar visual and textural experience.

-Both peas and broad beans can be produced in the UK, and growing them doesn’t use a lot of water.
-This means that locally grown peas and broad beans have a low carbon footprint and water footprint.
+Both peas and broad beans are produced in the UK and growing them doesn’t use a lot of water, meaning a lower carbon and water footprint.

 Summary